jutkko/copy-pasta/README.md

 copy-pasta > myPenne.jpg
 ```

 Boom!
-You should see a copy of `myPenne.jpg` on your machine 1.
+You should see a copy of `myPenne.jpg` on your other machine.

 # Multi-user
 Are you sharing a machine with others?
 Or you want to have multiple clipboards?